 Accompanies the exhibition, Cézanne at the Whitworth at the Whitworth Art Gallery, Manchester (24 August 2019 – 1 March 2020), which marks Karsten Schubert’s bequest.

 This exhibition celebrates an extraordinary collection of drawings and prints by Paul Cézanne (1839–1906) that has been gifted and placed on long-term loan to the Whitworth by gallerist, collector, author and founder of Ridinghouse, Karsten Schubert.

 This important act of generosity means that the Whitworth now holds the best collection of Cézanne works on paper in the United Kingdom, including a version of every print produced by the artist.

-The exhibition also draws together other artistic copies: Marcantonio Raimondi’s copy of Raphael’s Judgement of Paris and, bringing us to the present day, Michael Landy’s Cezanne’s Bathers, Untitled (after Cézanne’s Large Bathers held at the National Gallery, London).
+The exhibition will be the first in the UK since 1973 to focus exclusively on Cézanne’s drawings and prints, and also draws together other artistic copies: Raimondi’s copy of Raphael’s Judgement of Paris and, bringing us to the present day, Michael Landy’s Cézanne Bathers.

 With a lead essay by renowned Impressionist scholar Richard Thomson on the significance of the bequest to the Whitworth’s collection of nineteenth-century drawings, a biographical essay on Schubert by Richard Shone, an interview of Karsten Schubert by Yuval Etgar on the bequest, and an essay by Christopher Lloyd on how these works relate to Cézanne’s output as a draughtsman.

 This publication also includes a detailed catalogue section on all works in the exhibitions with contributions by Elizabeth Cowling, Rosalind McKever, Colin Wiggins and Edward Wouk.